cewing/training.python_web/source/presentations/session01.rst

     These *views* are created by *controller* software hosted on a server.

-    This *controller* software accepts input from users via *HTTP requests*, channeling it into a *data model* usually stored in some database.
+    This *controller* software accepts input from users via *HTTP requests*, channeling it into a *data model*, often stored in some database.

     The *controller* returns information about the state of the *data model* to the user via *HTTP responses*